ferDMS/MOOCS/Supervised Machine Learning Regression and Classification/notes.md

 This type of learning is used when you know exactly what you want to give to the machine $x$ and what you want to get from it $y$.
 You give the machine examples of input, output pairs.
 By going through multiple examples the machine learns to predict the $y$ output from a given $x$ inputs.

 A **regression** attempts to predict a number from infinitely many possible outputs.
 For example a linear regression, which fits the prediction between $x$ and $y$ values with a linear relationship.
-Another is a logarithmic type, which first the data with a logarithmic function.
+Another is a logarithmic type, which fits the data with a logarithmic function.

 The regression is visualized as the line of a function $f(x)$ in a scatter plot of $x$ vs $y$.

-A **classification** attempts to predict a category between a small amount of possible outputs in order to classify the given input into a group.
+A **classification** attempts to predict a category between a small amount of possible groups.
+It classifies the given input.
 There can be two main groups each with categories, or many groups, etc., as well as more than one input.

-The classification limit can be visualized as the boundary line between both output categories, either 2D for 1 input or 3D for 2 inputs.
+The classification limit can be visualized as the boundary line between both output categories, either 2D, line, for 1 input or 3D, surface, for 2 inputs.

 Main difference is the number of possible outputs between both algorithms.